redskycyber/Cloud-Security/4-Approaches-to-Cloud-Penetration-Testing.md

 [-] May not result in compromise of a network connected asset in the cloud, leaving the network and VM portions of the environment only assessed from the admin console. \
 [-] You may be limited based on what roles are provided in the assumed breach.
 This is only a drawback if the conversation is not had with a stakeholder, and adequate permissions are not provided. \

-A recommended approach is looking at the overall composition of users within the cloud environment, and choosing roles and permissions that are most prevelant, or most likely to become compromised.
+A recommended approach is looking at the overall composition of users within the cloud environment, and choosing roles and permissions that are most prevalent, or most likely to become compromised.

 ## 4. Credentialed Internal Network and Console Assumed Breach Penetration Test  (Internal device compromised, user credentials provided)
 Starting Point Assumed role:  Internal Employee - Infrastructure or Application User, equipped with internal device access (VM, VDI, or EC2 Instance) and Cloud credentials, this scenario elevates the “traditional” penetration test in approach #2 to a more comprehensive level.